SystemsApproach/security/infra.rst

 configured on a BGP router for an ISP that carries hundreds of thousands of routes can also get very large.

+There is also a question of whether all the information provided by an IRR can be trusted.
+We discuss approaches to building trust in the information provided by an IRR below.

-Furthermore, as noted by in the article "*Why Is It Taking So Long to Secure Internet Routing?*", the incentives for prefix filtering are somewhat misaligned.
+Furthermore, as noted by in the article "*Why Is It Taking So Long to Secure Internet Routing?*", the incentives for prefix filtering are not well aligned.
 The cost of filtering falls on the AS that is immediately upstream of the misbehaving ISP, while the benefit accrues to some distant entity (YouTube in our example) who avoids the impact to their traffic thanks to the work of a